John Smith, prophet, teacher, evangelist and biker takes his final ride

 A final word from John Smith – Lessons from my cancer

-John Smith, founder of the God’s Squad motor cycle ministry, evangelist, author died last night.
+John Smith, founder of the God’s Squad motor cycle ministry, evangelist, author died in the early hours of March 7 2019.
 By chance or providence Eternity published an essay by him in our 100th edition this month.

 I have been battling cancer for almost 19 years.
 Eventually that has meant chemical castration and radiation therapy and becoming almost unrecognisable after losing my customary long hair and beard.
 But by God’s grace I am still alive, contrary to medical expectations, and determined to keep on doing my best to be useful.
 Here I want to share some reflections arising out of my struggle with cancer.

 I’ve been thinking about the cancer cells themselves and what they are doing to me.
 As I understand it, virtually all normal cells in our body die and are replaced continuously by another generation, with some changes as we age.
 But cancer cells don’t have a use-by date; they just keep on dividing.
 And each new cancer cell produces spawns more cancer cells, and so on.
 In the end, unless the good Lord grants a miracle – a possibility I do not discount – it’s inevitable that these cells will take me out.
 And take me to a better place.
 So growth can be healthy or unhealthy in physical terms.

 Economic growth is currently a major focus in Australia.
 But what kind of growth are we talking about?
 Can we call it healthy growth if we achieve a surplus but fail to meet the needs of the community, particularly the poor, disadvantaged or marginalised?